Thursday, September 30, 2010

 Double Indemnity - Atlee Watson

 Now obviously this image has classic elements of a film noir, the room is very dimly lit with the only sources of light coming from a window and the open door.
 This type of low lighting is seen often in a film noir.
 It also contains the typical crime drama plot of a film noir.
 These types of crime drama rose in popularity after the great depression with the rise of gangsters during this time period.
-The sexuality throughout the film between Walter Neff and Phyllis Dietrichson pushed the limits of the
+The sexuality throughout the film between Walter Neff and Phyllis Dietrichson pushed the limits of the moral boundaries established by the Hollywood Production Code.
+Two people who would kill for love and money was shocking for the times.

 The mise en scene of the shot is actually done quite beautifully and symbolically.
 First, you have the dim room with the only light coming from the window and opened door as I mentioned before.
 Neff's shadow in the door, to me, represents whats to come for Dietrichson, while the light from the window casting the